matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

-# Restricting room membership based on space membership
+# Restricting room membership based on membership in other rooms

 A desirable feature is to give room admins the power to restrict membership of their room based on the membership of one or more rooms.